Inner Work

 a stable internet connection

-a notebook or some paper and a pen
+paper and a pen

 Important considerations

-Please reach out before booking if you are currently experiencing significant psychological distress, have had a recent psychiatric hospitalisation, or are under active care for a serious mental health condition.
+Please reach out before booking if you are currently experiencing severe psychological distress, have had a recent psychiatric hospitalisation, or are under active care for a serious mental health condition.
 This allows us to consider together what may be most supportive for you at this time, and whether Inner Work is the right fit.

 Illness and in-person sessions